junxit/us-congress-bills-116/metadata.md

 - 2020-11-19 — Placed on the Union Calendar, Calendar No. 494.
 - 2020-11-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-601.
 - 2020-11-19 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 116-601.
+- 2020-12-03 — Considered under suspension of the rules. (consideration: CR H6092-6096)
+- 2020-12-03 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1049.
+- 2020-12-03 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-12-03 — Mr. Case moved to suspend the rules and pass the bill, as amended.
+- 2020-12-03 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6092-6094)
+- 2020-12-03 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6092-6094)